 In line with the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008, the following statement also provides details on how the Directors have engaged with, and had regard to, the interest of key stakeholders only as the Company has no direct employees.
-The Company is a subsidiary of the Group, and as such follows many of the processes and practices of the Group, which are further referred to in this statement where relevant.
+The Company's ultimate parent is LBG, and as such follows many of the processes and practices of LBG, which are further referred to in this statement where relevant.